Think3D: Thinking with Space for Spatial Reasoning: Introduction

-Understanding 3D space is difficult for VLMs as effective spatial reasoning requires a consistent reference.
-When a model manipulates a point cloud, it needs an anchor to interpret rotations and directions consistently.
-Without such an anchor, spatial manipulations become ambiguous, and the model cannot determine how to move within 3D space in a coherent manner.
-In \textbf{Think3D}, we use the estimated camera poses as anchors, providing a stable and intuitive reference for spatial operations.
-With this design, the model can autonomously decide how to manipulate the 3D scene-selecting a camera, choosing a rotation, or determining where to explore next.
-During point cloud manipulation, it can also switch between a global view, which captures the overall scene structure, and a local view, which focuses on fine-grained object details.
-This flexibility allows the model to reason over both coarse and fine spatial cues.
-Crucially, the process is not one-shot but inherently iterative: the model repeatedly interacts with the reconstructed 3D scene, actively observes new views, and refines its understanding step by step.
-Through this iterative reasoning process, Think3D develops a coherent spatial representation, mirroring the way humans explore in 3D space.
+Effective 3D reasoning requires a consistent reference frame.
+We use estimated camera poses as anchors so the model can interpret rotations and directions consistently, avoiding ambiguous spatial manipulations.
+With this design, the agent can choose a camera, select a rotation, and decide where to explore next, while switching between a global view (overall layout) and a local view (fine-grained details) to capture both coarse and fine cues.
+The process is inherently iterative: the model repeatedly interacts with the reconstructed 3D scene, observes new views, and refines its understanding step by step.
+Through this iterative reasoning process, Think3D develops a coherent spatial representation, mirroring how humans explore 3D space.